jasmine789/Sensing-and-Estimating-in-Robotics-ResultsDemo/README.md

 # Sensing-and-Estimating-in-Robotics

-PR1:  Stop-sign detection using single gaussian model, Gaussian Mixture model(GMM) and logistic regression(LR)
+PR1: Stop-sign detection using a single Gaussian model, Gaussian Mixture Model(GMM) and logistic regression(LR)

 PR2: Simultaneously Localization and Mapping (SLAM) using Particle filter

 PR3: Visual-Inertial Simultaneously Localization and Mapping (SLAM) using Extended Kalman Filter(EKF)

 ## PR1: Stop Sign Detection

-This project is to detect the stop sign for a given image based on color segmentation.
-I trained a single gaussian model, a GMM and a logistic regression to implement the color segmentation.
-Then I use the some openCV functions to detect stop sign and draw a bounding box around it.
+This project is to detect the stop sign for a given image based on color classification.
+I trained a single gaussian model, a GMM, and a logistic regression to implement the color segmentation.
+Then I use some OpenCV functions to detect stop sign and draw a bounding box around it.

-In this assignment, my best performance is achieved is through a single gaussian model with RGB color space, using red, yellow, white and others as my color classes.
-Also, I add some image processing approach such changing the brightness of image and filter some white region from stop- sign class.
+In this assignment, my best performance is achieved through a single gaussian model with RGB color space, using red, yellow, white and others as my color classes.
+Also, I add some image processing approaches such as changing the brightness of the image and filter some white region from stop- sign class.
 Finally, I add some constraints in bounding box selection.

-Apart from a single Gaussian model, I also attempted Gaussian Mixture Model trained through EM algorithm and the Softmax Logistic Regression with different color space and color classes.
-However, the perforamnce of them is less than single Guassian model.
-Also, I attmepted YCrCb, HSV color space and their performance is poorer than RGB color space.
+Apart from a single Gaussian model, I also attempted the Gaussian Mixture Model trained through the EM algorithm and the Softmax Logistic Regression with different color space and color classes.
+However, the performance of them is less than a single Gaussian model.
+Also, I attempted YCrCb, HSV color space and their performance are poorer than RGB color space.

-Some Successful cases are demontrated below:
+Some Successful cases are demonstrated below:

 ![success_case_PR1](./results_demo/success_case_PR1.png)